pulp-platform/style-guidelines/README.md

 ## Git Considerations

-- Do not push to master, if you want to add a feature do it in your branch
+- Do not push to master, if you want to add a feature do it in your branch.
-- Separate subject from body with a blank line
+- Separate subject from body with a blank line.
-- Limit the subject line to 50 characters
+- Limit the subject line to 50 characters.
-- Capitalize the subject line
+- Capitalize the subject line.
-- Do not end the subject line with a period
+- Do not end the subject line with a period.
-- Use the imperative mood in the subject line
+- Use the imperative mood in the subject line.
-- Use the present tense ("Add feature" not "Added feature")
+- Use the present tense ("Add feature" not "Added feature").
-- Wrap the body at 72 characters
+- Wrap the body at 72 characters.
-- Use the body to explain what and why vs. how
+- Use the body to explain what and why vs. how.
 - Consider starting the commit message with an applicable emoji:
     * :art: `:art:` when improving the format/structure of the code
     * :racehorse: `:racehorse:` when improving performance